erena29/Data-Analysis-SQL/Supermarket Sales/README.md

-# Supermarket Sales Analysis Using SQL and PowerBI
+# Superstore Sales Analysis Using SQL and PowerBI
-This project provides an in-depth analysis of a real estate property management dataset using SQL and PowerBI.
-The goal is to derive actionable business insights for property management, sales performance, and expense monitoring, helping stakeholders make informed decisions.
+Superstore sales refer to data related to the sales activity and performance of large retail stores that stock a wide range of products and merchandise.
+These stores are typically known for having a diverse inventory, competitive pricing, and providing a comprehensive shopping experience.

+Analysis of superstore sales data is crucial for owners, managers, and analysts to disseminate store performance, identify market trends, and make more strategic business decisions.

 ## Dataset Details